Top Nursing Schools & Programs in North Dakota

 Online & Campus Based - Visit Website

-Lake Region State College in North Dakota offers a hybrid Associate Degree Nurse (RN) program, preparing students for a rewarding career in nursing.
-This program combines classroom instruction with clinical practice, covering adult health, maternal child nursing, community health, and psychosocial nursing.
-Graduates are eligible to take the NCLEX-RN exam for licensure.
-Prerequisites include CPR certification and LPN certificate or paramedic experience.
-The curriculum includes courses in microbiology, professional development, and clinical applications, ensuring a comprehensive education.
+Lake Region State College in North Dakota provides a hybrid Associate Degree Nurse (RN) program, blending online and in-person learning with extensive clinical practice.
+It covers key areas like adult health, maternal child nursing, community health, and psychosocial nursing, preparing graduates for the NCLEX-RN exam.
+Prerequisites include CPR certification and LPN or paramedic experience.
+The curriculum includes microbiology, professional development, and clinical applications, with a comprehensive predictor success rate of 92%.
+As an associate-level program, it does not require ACT or SAT entrance exams.

 • Hybrid program format.